song31/comix-server/INSTALL.md

     You can test comix-server using a web browser.
 Open a web browser and go to http://\<your synology ip\>:31257.
 The browser should display the name of your manga directory.

-4. If you don’t see the list of directories and files after you click the *manga* directory, check the following list.
+4. If you don't see the list of directories and files after you click the *manga* directory, check the following list.
     - *Manga* directory configuration.
 See Customization section to know how to configure/change the *manga* directory.
     - Linux permission of the directories and files.
-Apache HTTP Server runs as nobody so all users should have execution permission (x) on all directories from root to any subdirectories under your manga directory.
+Apache HTTP Server runs as nobody (or http) so all users should have execution permission (x) on all directories from root to any subdirectories under your manga directory.
 All users should also have read permission (r) on all your manga files.
-Change permission carefully using the chmod command on the shell.
+Change permission carefully using the chmod command on the shell. **Note that in DSM 5.x, default permision of shared directories is 000 so you need to run 'chmod 755 /volume1/manga' after creating your *manga* directory.**
     - PHP open_basedir configuration.
 By default, PHP can open files in any directories, but the access is limited to specific directories by setting the open_basedir variable.
 In Synology, you should add your *manga* directory in /usr/syno/etc/php/user-setting.ini because this limitation is on by default.
-In Linux, open_basedir is usually not set on and you don’t need to add your directories in it.
+In Linux, open_basedir is usually not set on and you don't need to add your directories in it.
 Refer to http://php.net/manual/en/ini.core.php for more information.

     You can test comix-server using a web browser.
 Open a web browser and go to http://\<your synology ip\>:31257/manga.
 The directories or files under your manga folder will show up in the browser.

-    Let’s say we have a file, /volume1/manga/folder1/01.zip and 01.zip contains 01.jpg to 10.jpg.
+    Let's say we have a file, /volume1/manga/folder1/01.zip and 01.zip contains 01.jpg to 10.jpg.
 Requesting http://\<your synology ip\>:31257/manga will show folder1 in the browser and requesting http://\<your synology ip\>:31257/manga/folder1 will show 01.zip.
 Requesting http://\<your synology ip\>:31257/manga/folder1/01.zip will return the list of files in the ZIP file: 01.jpg to 10.jpg.
 Finally, requesting http://\<your synology ip\>:31257/manga/folder1/01.zip/01.jpg will display the actual image in the browser.

 5. If you see "can't open xxxxx.zip" when you request a ZIP file from a web browser, check the *open_basedir* variable in the user-setting.ini file.
 Make sure you correctly add your *manga* directory in the list.
 Also check whether each path in the list is separated by colons.